-Downtown brings the heat!
+Downtown Brings the Heat!

 Hit the Beach

 Ludington has some of Michigan's top rated beaches and coastline just steps from downtown and local hotels.
-Rated by USA Today as one of the Top 50 All-American Beaches in 2012, Stearns Park Beach is a popular destination for families to enjoy the fresh water of Lake Michigan.
+Rated by USA Today as one of the Top 50 All-American Beaches, Stearns Park Beach is a popular destination for families to enjoy the fresh water of Lake Michigan.
 With over 28 miles of sandy beaches, you are sure to find the perfect place to sunbathe, build a sandcastle or relax with a good book.

 With over 2,000 miles of streams, 3 rivers and 40 inland lakes and of course Lake Michigan, there is plenty of water to explore!
 Whether you prefer to row your canoe, kayak, raft or paddleboard, Ludington is the perfect place for your adventure.